TimSimms84/Holberton_web_ios/README.md

 ## Description

 This is a web-based instructor operator station for CymSTAR.
-This was a capstone project at Holberton Tulsa done by Tim Simms, Trenton Sims, and Blake Stewart.
+This was a capstone project at Holberton Tulsa done by [Tim Simms](https://github.com/TimSimms84), [Trenton Sims](https://github.com/tsims115), and [Blake Stewart](https://github.com/Acochisse).
 This project uses a Rust based back end to connect to a shared memory segment and a Warp based web server that allows users to read and change variables in the shared memory.
-The front end is written in React and uses the Material UI framework.
+The front end is written in React.

 ## This repo is not hosting working code